-Thierry Henry struck the fear of God into any opponent he faced when in his pomp for Arsenal, but probably none more so than Leeds United.
+Thierry Henry struck the fear of God into literally everybody he faced when at his best for Arsenal, but none more so than poor Leeds United.

 Plenty of players seemed to enjoy scoring against the Whites.
 Henry, however, took it to another level, to the point where Arsene Wenger guaranteed him a goal on his second debut for the club by bringing him on in an FA Cup tie against the Yorkshire club.

 His previous appearance against Leeds had come eight years before that, on April 16, 2004.
 Eddie Gray’s side were soon to be relegated and Arsenal were soon to be crowned Invincible.
 After Robert Pires opened the scoring early on, Henry did the rest…

 “Michael f*cking Duberry,” I’ve just muttered to myself, as a Leeds fan, having flashbacks to his days at Elland Road.

 Gilberto Silva picks the ball up deep from Lauren’s slide tackle.
 He moves forward and spots the run of Henry, who is being kept onside by Duberry, relaxing 10 yards away from the most dangerous striker on the planet at the time.

 If that’s not bad enough for Leeds fans, Duberry basically stands and watches as the ball goes through, before the lightbulb moment arrives and he gives chase.
 Slowly.

 By that point, Henry was clean through on goal and into the penalty area.
 He finished calmly, left-footed, through the legs of Paul Robinson to double Arsenal’s lead.
 2-0.

 Leeds give away a penalty thanks to a careless handball from, you guessed it, Duberry.
 There’s only one man that is going to step up here.